TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 11/Matthew 11.6.md

 ---

-And blessed is he, whosoever shall find no occasion of stumbling in me.
+Blessed is he who finds no occasion for stumbling in me."